-This article explains how to get a private investigator license in Louisiana.
-It provides information on the state licensing authority and the general requirements to get licensed.
+This article explains how to get a private investigator’s license in Louisiana.
+It provides information on the state licensing authority and the requirements for getting licensed.
 In addition, it provides recommendations for joining an investigation association and how to get training and education.

 State Licensing Authority

 The Louisiana State Board of Private Investigators Examiners handles private investigator licensing in Louisiana.

 The following is general licensing information.
 Please visit the website above for specific licensing information, application forms, insurance, fees, and special licensing requirements.
 The applicant: